Last Updated on 2 days by traveldrafts

 Japan is a major player in the video game industry.
 At the beginning of 1990, 50% of the video games sold worldwide were made in Japan.
 Some of the most famous and important video game companies are based in Japan.

-Big companies like Nintendo, which invented the Game Boy, and famous games like Donkey Kong, Super Mario, Mario Kart, Zelda, and Pokemon.
-Square Enix is one of the biggest producers of video games.
-It created Final Fantasy, Dragon Quest, and other RPG (role-playing games).
+Big companies like Nintendo, which invented the Game Boy, and famous games like Donkey Kong, Super Mario, Mario Kart, Zelda, and Pokémon.
+Square Enix is one of the largest video game publishers.
+It created Final Fantasy, Dragon Quest, and other RPGs (role-playing games).
 You also have Sony, the creator of the PlayStation.
 Konami is known for Dance Dance Revolution, Pro Evolution Soccer, and other popular games.

-Arcade culture is also a major influence among Japanese, and many classic arcade games have originated from Japanese developers.
+Arcade culture is also a significant influence among the Japanese, and many classic arcade games have originated from Japanese developers.
 This culture has had a lasting impact on the design of video games.
-It is still one very popular night activity in Tokyo.
+It is still a very popular night activity in Tokyo.

-Although Japanese video games have lost quite a lot of market share, they remain a major player and a big influence in the video game scene.
+Although Japanese video games have lost significant market share, they remain a major player and a major influence in the video game scene.

 J-Pop

 J-pop refers to Japanese pop music, which includes everything from pop and rock to electronic dance music.
-Generally, the artists feature young performers in their teens or early twenties who sing and dance and have massive fans following the groups.
+Generally, the artists feature young performers in their teens or early twenties who sing and dance and have massive fan followings.

 J-pop songs are easy to find, and people love reproducing them in karaoke (the Japanese love Karaoke).
-J-pop often uses theme songs for anime series, movies, and video games.
+J-pop often features theme songs for anime, movies, and video games.

 Since the 90s, J-pop has gained fame worldwide.
 Famous artists like AKB48, Perfume, Babymetal, Arashi, Ayumi Hamasaki, Exile, etc, are known globally.